mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 To build an API Manager container, you must provide:

 * HTTPS certificate.
 This certificate will be used inside the cluster.
 It's possible to use a self-signed certificate.
 However, we recommend reviewing the usage of self-signed certs with your security team.
-* A license file with the EMT mode set.
+* A license file with the container mode set.
 * A group name.
 It's mandatory because Admin Node Manager needs it to manage gateway.
 * JDBC library for the selected RDBMS.
 * A FED file with server settings and policies.
 It is also possible to use policy and environment package files.
 So, you can have one common policy package and several environment packages: one for each deployment environment.